 Maeklong train market

-Late afternoon we arrived at Maeklong market, it was such a contrast, after absolutely local authentic market at Maha Chai, without any tourists, Maeklong wasn’t great.
-Exactly the same type of market, along the railway, with same kind of goods to sell but mentioned in tourist guides.
+Late afternoon we arrived at the Maeklong market, it was such a contrast, after absolutely local authentic market at Maha Chai, without any tourists, Maeklong wasn’t great.
+Exactly the same type of market, along the railway, with the same kind of goods to sell but mentioned in tourist guides.
 Imagine our surprise when on arrival at the station we saw hundreds of tourists with cameras taking photos of a train going “through” the market.
-Some even ‘ventured’ to climb on the train when it stopped and took photos inside like if the train was anything special, just a normal non AC train you get everywhere in Thailand.
+Some even ‘ventured’ to climb on the train when it stopped and took photos inside like if the train was anything special, just a normal non-AC train you get everywhere in Thailand.

-From Maeklong railway market we headed to Amphawa floating market.
+From the Maeklong railway market, we headed to the Amphawa floating market.
 The market is opened only at the weekends, Fri – Sun, the main show starts when it gets dark.
-Other days it’s very quite with almost nobody around, typical small town in Thailand.
+Other days it’s very quiet with almost nobody around, a typical small town in Thailand.
 We arrived at Amphawa on Friday around 5pm., walked through the market in search of accommodation and it didn’t look very alive.

 Two hours later we went for a walk and the market was all shining and sounding, with hundreds of stands and vendors.
-We’d recommend to stay overnight here to enjoy its vibe and flavor.
-At Amphawa you can see whole variety of Thai food from their favorite squid to deep fried sweet dough, many things you can try before buying.
+We’d recommend staying overnight here to enjoy its vibe and flavor.
+At Amphawa you can see the whole variety of Thai food from their favorite squid to deep-fried sweet dough, many things you can try before buying.
 The majority of tourists here are locals, mostly from Bangkok, not many foreigners.
-For us the best time was on Friday late evening, the market was full with vendors, boats, food stands but not very crowded yet.
+For us the best time was on Friday late evening, the market was full of vendors, boats, food stands but not very crowded yet.

-Next morning we woke up very early, really early, at 5.30 all to see the monks!
-Early in the morning Thai people come to the river with some kind of donation, mostly food.
+The next morning we woke up very early, really early, at 5.30 all to see the monks!
+Early in the morning, Thai people come to the river with some kind of donation, mostly food.
 Monks paddle around in small boats and collect donations, all this action is accompanied with some praying.
-Very interesting culture experience.
+Very interesting cultural experience.